Teradata/product-help/VantageEditor/README.md

-# Teradata Vantage Editor
+# Vantage Editor Desktop

-This location contains the in-product help (IPH) content for the Teradata Vantage Editor.
+This location contains the in-product help (IPH) content for the Vantage Editor Desktop.

 ---